-I hold the British Columbia Regional Innovation Chair in Tourism and Sustainable Rural Development at Vancouver Island University, Canada.
-My research in BC focuses on three interrelated areas of innovation in tourism across the province - Indigenous tourism (as a form of endogenous economic development), creative tourism (especially in ‘creative outposts’ in the rural and peripheral regions), and tourism evolution (long-term economic changes occurring as a result of tourism development across BC).
+Patrick holds the British Columbia Regional Innovation Chair in Tourism and Sustainable Rural Development at Vancouver Island University, Canada.
+His research in BC focuses on three interrelated areas of innovation in tourism across the province - Indigenous tourism (as a form of endogenous economic development in partner communities), creative tourism (in creative outposts in rural and peripheral BC), and tourism evolution (post COVID-19 processes of recovery for the tourism economy all across rural BC).

-Originally from Limerick, Ireland, I have been conducting research in Sweden and Canada since 2008.
-My Banting Postdoctoral Fellowship (2015-2017) focussed on tourism development across the Niagara region of Canada and my current research is focussed on tourism and sustainable rural development in western Canada (British Columbia and Yukon).
-All of my research can be seen on my Google Scholar page.
+Originally from Limerick, Ireland, Patrick has been conducting research in Sweden and Canada since 2008.
+He was a Banting Postdoctoral Fellow (2015-2017) at Brock University - researching tourism development across the Niagara region of Canada.
+All of his published research output can be seen on his Google Scholar page.

 Ongoing research projects include: Towards Sustainable Regional Tourism Development in the Heart of the Great Bear Rainforest and Creative Economies: Exploring the Nexus of Culture and Tourism in Yukon and Northern BC.
 Find out more under Current Projects.
 His most recent co-edited books are Global Tourism and COVID-19: Implications for Theory and Practice and the Handbook of Innovation for Sustainable Tourism.

 Patrick Brouder was the 2020 recipient of the Roy Wolfe award for outstanding contributions to the field and discipline of recreation, tourism, and sport geography.